Nautical Know How - Basic Boating Safety Certification Course

 Marine Sanitation Devices

 Recreational boats are not required to be equipped with a toilet.
-However, the Clean Water Act requires that if a toilet is installed, it must be equipped with an operable Marine Sanitation Device (MSD) that is certified by the Coast Guard.
+However, the “Clean Water Act” of 1972 (amended 1987) requires that if a toilet is installed, it must be equipped with an operable Marine Sanitation Device (MSD) that is certified by the Coast Guard.
 Installed toilets that are not equipped with an MSD, and that discharge raw sewage directly over the side, are illegal.

-Portable toilets or "porta-potties" are not considered installed toilets and are not subject to the MSD regulations.
-But they are subject to disposal regulations which prohibit the disposal of raw sewage within territorial waters (3 mile limit), the Great Lakes, or navigable rivers.
+Portable toilets or “porta-potties” are not considered installed toilets and are not subject to the MSD regulations.
+But they are subject to disposal regulations that prohibit the disposal of raw sewage within territorial waters (3 mile limit), the Great Lakes, or navigable rivers.

 No Discharge Zones